The best monitors under £100 in 2024 that tick all the boxes without the big price tag

 All prices are correct at the time of writing.
 Prices, stock and deals are subject to change without notice.

-That being said, the Dell SE2422HX is a gorgeous full-HD screen with a solid 75Hz refresh rate and is bound to last countless hours of work, all without straining your eyes.
+All in all, for us the Dell SE2422HX is a gorgeous full-HD screen with a solid 75Hz refresh rate.
+It has the build quality and enough features to last for countless hours of work or recreation – all without straining your eyes.

 Pros